Jetix Play

-Jetix Play (formerly Fox Kids Play) was a preschool entertainment brand, owned by Jetix Europe.
-The Jetix Play name was primarily used as a sister channel to Jetix in a small number of regions, such as Central and Eastern Europe, and Middle East.
+Jetix Play (formerly Fox Kids Play) was a children's entertainment brand, owned by Jetix Europe.
+The Jetix Play name was primarily used as a sister channel to Jetix in a small number of regions, such as Central and Eastern Europe, and the Middle East.

 History

 The channel originally launched as Fox Kids Play in January 2003 in Poland, and later launched in October 2003 in CEE (Including Russia) and MENA regions (including Turkey).
 Fox Kids Play was aimed at a younger audience than the main Jetix channel and primarily showed archived programming from BVS Entertainment and Fox Kids Europe's catalogues.
 The channel was available for 12 hours per day, from 6 A.M. to 6 P.M.

 On 1 January 2005, Fox Kids Play was rebranded as Jetix Play.

 On November 1, 2008, Jetix Play increased its broadcast period from 12 to almost 17 hours per day, from 6 A.M. to 10:45 P.M.

 After The Walt Disney Company increased their ownership in Jetix Europe, they planned to rebrand the channels after Jetix's rebranding into Disney XD or Disney Channel.
 Near its closure, the channel progressively ceased its carriage on operators in Poland, while stopping to air commercials in late May 2010.
 The channel closed on 1 August 2010 in Poland and in Middle East on 1 September 2010.
 The channel was replaced with Playhouse Disney in most regions.